plvzfq-rit/LBYARCH_Project_2/README.md

 ## Analysis of the Running Times (WORK IN PROGRESS)

-work in progress

-- Mean/Average running times of ASM kernel in debug mode is more efficient than C, slower rate.
-- Mean/Average running times of C kernel significantly decrease in release mode.
-- Mean/Average running times of ASM kernel does not change as much from debug mode to release mode.
-- Optimization in Visual Studio works better for C than for ASM.
-Without optimization ASM runs better, but with optimization, both run at similar times.
-- Overall, ASM also has lower standard deviations in its running times compared to C.
+From the results, it can be seen that the mean or average running times of the ASM kernel in debug mode is more efficient than its C counterpart.
+As the vector size increases, the running time of the C kernel increases more compared to the ASM kernel.
+However, the average running times of C kernel significantly decrease when the program is run in release mode.
+Yet, the running times of ASM kernel does not change as much from debug mode to release mode.
+This shows that the optimization in Visual Studio works better for C than for ASM.
+Without optimization, in debug mode, ASM runs better, but with optimization, both run at similar times.
+Overall though, ASM is better performing with lower standard deviations in its running times compared to C as well.

 ## Correctness Checks